7/11 Breathing

 Would it surprise you to know that most people aren’t very good at breathing?

-Each breath takes the vital lifeforce nutrient of oxygen into the lungs, where it’s picked up by the blood and carried around the body.
-A good supply of oxygen is vital for the optimum health and performance of all internal organs.
+A good supply of oxygen is vital for emotional balance and for the optimum health and performance of all internal organs.
 This is especially true of brain function.
-Low oxygen levels lead to mental fog, and negative thougths – and even contributes to depression.
+Low oxygen levels in the brain can lead to mental fog, confusion, lack of concentration and can fuel negative thoughts.
+A poor oxygen supply contributes to feelings of lethargy, procrastination and loss of motivation.

-Learning to breathe well is one of the most important steps to feeling better.
 So how do you know if you are breathing well or not?
 A good way to test is to lie flat on the floor with one hand resting on your chest and the other hand resting on your tummy.
 Relax and let your natural breathing rhythm begin.
 If the chest hand moves more than the tummy hand, your breath is shallow.
 If the tummy hand moves more then, well done!
 You are good at breathing.

-3. Repeat 10 times.
+- Repeat 10 times

 After you have done some deep breathing, notice how you feel.
 How do you notice that you are more relaxed or calm?
 Is it a physical feeling in the shoulders or tummy?
 Or do you notice that you are able to think more clearly?
 It’s good to notice how you can benefit from this exercise.